Croydon Fire Brigade: History

 In 1911 a short, silent, black and white cine film was made demonstrating the duties carried out by the Croydon Fire Brigade.
 Footage includes extinguishing fires, the fireman's lift and catching a person jumping from a tower on to a safety sheet held by firemen.
 Three years later during a drill, a member of the brigade was killed when a rope snapped while he was descending from a tower.
 Examination of the rope found it to be in excellent condition, other than the part that broke which had been weakened by acid.
 The coroner's jury announced a verdict of accidental death and apportioned no blame.

-The Great War saw reservist firefighters called up to serve.
-Replacement volunteers were provided from the workforce of local department stores, Grants, Kennards and Allders.
+The Great War saw reservist firefighters called up to serve, and replacement volunteers were provided from the workforce of local department stores such as Grants, Kennards and Allders.
 On 13 October 1915, a Zeppelin airship dropped 18 bombs over Croydon.
 No fires broke out but the fire brigade was involved in rescue efforts and the recovery of bodies from the many damaged buildings.

-In the years following the appointment of Chief Fire Officer Frederick Delve, the brigade became the first in Britain to fit radio communications to headquarters in all appliances.
+Following the end of the war, the brigade became the first in Britain to fit radio communications to headquarters in all appliances following the appointment of Frederick Delve as Chief Fire Officer.

-The brigade formed an Auxiliary Fire Service in 1938 in preparation for the outbreak of World War II, and the main brigade was amalgamated into the National Fire Service in 1941, until being reformed in 1948 following the enactment of the Fire Services Act 1947.
-The AFS was reformed in 1949 as part of the Civil Defence Corps, intended to respond to a nuclear attack; two stations – Woodside and Old Town – were home to AFS units, and these remained until the brigade's dissolution.
+The brigade formed an Auxiliary Fire Service in 1938 in preparation for the outbreak of World War II, and the main brigade was amalgamated into the National Fire Service in 1941 under the wartime reorganisation of the fire services.
 Throughout World War II, the brigade fought 2,542 major fires caused by bombing.
+Following the war, the brigade was re-established with the passing of the Fire Services Act 1947, and the Croydon AFS was re-established in 1949 as part of the Civil Defence Corps, now intended to respond to a nuclear attack; two stations – Woodside and Old Town – were home to AFS units, and these remained in operation until the brigade's dissolution.

 The brigade ceased to exist on 1 April 1965 upon the formation of the London Borough of Croydon.
-All stations were passed over to the London Fire Brigade, as well as the stations of Sanderstead and Purley of the Surrey Fire Brigade located in the Coulsdon and Purley Urban District which merged with the county borough to form the new London borough.
+All of the brigade's stations, staff, and appliances were transferred to the London Fire Brigade, alongside those of the Sanderstead and Purley stations of the Surrey Fire Brigade located in the Coulsdon and Purley Urban District, which was merged with the county borough to form the new London Borough of Croydon.
 The Old Town fire station became the headquarters of the LFB's southern command, and the Croydon Fire Brigade's last Chief Fire Officer, R.R Lloyd, became the commander of the southern command of the LFB, holding the rank of Assistant Chief Fire Officer.